 - Number of Non-motorized Fatalities and Non-motorized Serious Injuries

 For more information on the five performance measures, please visit the FHWA Safety Performance Management website at: https://safety.fhwa.dot.gov/hsip/spm/

 Users have the option of choosing whether to use provisional SWITRS data.
 The default is to include all available data.
 For more information on provisional data, please visit our SWITRS help doc at: https://tims.berkeley.edu/help/SWITRS.php#Final_Provisional

 The default heat map visualizes the number of fatalities, which is the first performance measure.

-When click on a county, a popup will show yearly trends with all available data.
+When you click on a county, a popup will show yearly trends with all available data.
 In addition, five-year rolling averages will also be shown as orange trend line.

 2. MPO, County or City Summary

 In this step, users select a County/City/MPO to create charts for the five performance measures.